I’m here today in praise of boring baby names.

 Classic names are only boring until you know the story behind them.

-Rose is just Rose, until your daughter learns that she’s named for her beloved grandmother.
+Elizabeth is just Elizabeth, until your daughter learns that she’s named for her beloved grandmother.
 Then it’s so much more.
 Honoring family members is one great reason to stick with the classics, but it’s true that traditional names can carry lots of meaning.
 Maybe your son William recalls your first apartment, on Williamson Street.
 Or David nods to your favorite singer.

 Yes, you can go bolder.
-You might choose Roisin instead of Rose to reflect your grandmother’s Irish roots.
+You might choose Maria instead of Mary to emphasize your grandmother’s Italian roots.
 Use Williamson in full.
 Or choose Bowie rather than David, so there’s no mistake which musician your son’s name references.
 But the meaning isn’t necessarily any stronger just because your choice is less conventional.

 Names reach the Top 100 because they’re great names.